Twinkal-hub/VAPT-Lab-Reports/testphp-login-bypass/report.md

 * Session manipulation
 * Weak input validation

+## Technology Reconnaissance
+As part of the assessment, basic technology fingerprinting was performed using the Wappalyzer browser extension to identify technologies used by the target application.

+### Technologies Identified
+* Nginx Web Server
+* PHP
+* Ubuntu Operating System

+### Security Relevance

+Technology reconnaissance helps security testers understand:

+* Web application architecture
+* Potential attack surface
+* Server technologies in use
+* Areas that may require further security assessment

 ## Mitigation Recommendations
 * Implement secure authentication mechanisms
 * Use strong server-side validation